Gijs6/school.gijs6.nl/4VWO/TW3/entl_literatuurgeschiedenis.md

 With the addition of Anglo-Norman, there were 4 languages used on the British Isles:

 - (Middle) English: used for daily life
-- Anglo-Norman (French): used in government, law, church, ...
+- Anglo-Norman (French): used in government, law, church
 - Celtic: used by original locals in Scotland, Ireland and Wales
-- Latin: used for learning, science, history, ...
+- Latin: used for learning, science, history

-The increased use of English was caused by 2 factors: intermarriage between people with different languages and by the invention of the printing press (allowing for much quicker communication)
+The increasing use of (Middle) English was caused by 2 factors: intermarriage between people with different languages and by the invention of the printing press (allowing for much quicker communication).

 ## Medieval literature